exposit/katamoiran/_posts/2018-11-18-ascii-megadungeon-generator-redux.md

 In between you might have rooms with no new concepts.

 > 4 catacombs

 > Feature: a book

 > Twist: fighting

 Now, "concepts" in this case should probably mean things that the players should learn in a less dangerous context so they can then engage with them fairly in a more challenging one.
 I'm broadening that out to encompass the idea of "themes" or "motifs" as well, because that's just how my brain works.

 ### Putting it into practice

 The party has just stepped through a portal from the realms to the ruined city on the moon.
 Normally I would randomly generate each room as we visited it, tying it back in to the fiction as established.
 The nice thing about having pre-generated content (aka "prep") is that you can tie things into the entire area, not just the last room or the next room.

 The entrance room, #1, I generate as I'd normally do, grabbing a theme (City, Haunted, appropriately enough), a description (a sitting room with a map table), and a few items (a skull, a bloodstain).

 While my player's fiddling with the maps and the skull I look at my dungeon elements.

 > 1 cathedral

 > Concept: undead rise when you mess with their stuff

 > Twist: doubled

 > Feature: a pile of rusty metal

 When he moves west, to #18, I describe the "cathedral" -- it's a shrine, with a moon goddess statue and a headless metal golem clutching a belt kneeling in front of it.

 The concept I'm supposed to be introducing here is "undead rise when you mess with their stuff".
 So here's the situation; you take the belt, the undead golem will go berserk.
 Place the skull on the golem's neck and the hands will open, allowing one to take the belt (a +1 armor device with a Jean Grey style forcefield 1/day).

 Reviving the golem just takes casting a spell into him, were one so inclined.
-That's my "double" element; get the treasure from him, and he's treasure himself.
+That's my "double" element; get the treasure from him, and he is treasure himself.

 Onward!
 My player choose to explore further west, down the hall towards #17.
 I describe the alcove, and my hazard die suggests a local/dungeon effect, so it's time for a moonquake!

 > 2 quarry

 > Concept: blindness

 > Twist: drugs

 > Feature: a person in stasis

 The next room in my sequence is a "quarry", with a person in stasis.
 The twist is "drugs" and the concept I'm supposed to introduce is "blindness".